Beyond Rome: A Travel Guide to Sorrento, Italy

 Since taking the Circumvesuviana 2 years ago, it has only gotten worse.
 In June 2017 we took the train from Pompeii back to Naples, and witnessed a massive argument that nearly escalated into a fight, and then were accosted by a gang of hooligans who stole from us.
 After hopping off the train and confronting them, they gave our property back and promptly decided to try to spit on us.
 Honestly one of the most infuriating travel experiences to date – avoid the Circumvesuviana train!

-By express train, the Campania Express: There are only a handful of trains each day but they are newer trains that are catered towards tourists.
+By express train from Naples, the Campania Express: There are only a handful of trains each day but they are newer trains that are catered towards tourists.
 It costs approximately 6 Euros each way and stops at Naples Garibaldi station, Herculaneum (Ercolano), Pompeii and Sorrento.

-By shuttle bus (Update June 2017): Fantastic news, there are also shuttle buses between Naples Airport and Sorrento operated by Curreri Viaggi.
+By shuttle bus (Update June 2017) from Naples: Fantastic news, there are also shuttle buses between Naples Airport and Sorrento operated by Curreri Viaggi.
 The timetable is available here and the journey takes just over an hour!
 The shuttle costs 10 Euros each way and is a great way to get to Sorrento if you are not keen on the ferry.

-By taxi: Taxis cost approximately 100 Euros each way and are worthwhile if you are traveling in a group and have lots of bags.
+By taxi from Naples: Taxis cost approximately 100 Euros each way and are worthwhile if you are traveling in a group and have lots of bags.

-By private transfer: I can recommend ADM’s chauffeur service highly for transfer between Naples and Sorrento.
+By private transfer from Naples: I can recommend ADM’s chauffeur service highly for transfer between Naples and Sorrento.
 We paid approximately 85 Euros for transfer in a Mercedes Benz sedan.
 You will need to book your transfer in advance here.

 TLDR: Avoid the Circumvesuviana train.
 From Naples: take the ferry, shuttle, taxi or private transfer.
 Taxis/private cars from Naples to Sorrento cost approximately 100 Euros and worthwhile if there are several people & lots of bags.